FROM HELL MASTER EDITION

 Here I am jabbering with the marvelous fellow, Gil Roth on episode 292 of the Virtual Memories Show podcast.
 Don’t forget to catch Audrey on episode 287 which you can listen to by clicking here.

-This short interview Mark Newgarden made with me with me has come out very nicely.
+This short interview Mark Newgarden made with me with me has come out very nicely:

 Authors Audrey Niffenegger and Eddie Campbell, whose works have both been inspired by visual representation, some even converted to films, will be discussing their newest anthology Bizarre Romance with a fellow member of the writing and editing community, Donna Seaman.
 This collection both celebrates and satirizes the many types of love we experience as humans.
 The various relationships explored by the variety of authors will be an inspiration for conversation.